thomas051083/psd-psw/_events/0c-learning-journeys.md

     <td>
       <b>Fireside Chat with CE, GovTech</b>
       <br>15 Jul, 4.00pm to 5.30pm, CSC (Seminar Room 2)
-      <br>How does Service Delivery in the Public Service look like?
       <br>Join Ping Soon, deputy Chair of the Service Delivery Committee (SDC), in a conversation on how the SDC drives the transformation of service delivery.
     </td>
   </tr>